 Prenatal vitamins — if you’re trying to get pregnant

-Even before the pregnancy test is positive, if you’re in baby-making mode, grab a bottle of vitamins the next time you’re at the drugstore.
+Even before the pregnancy test is positive, if you’re in baby-making mode, grab a bottle of prenatal vitamins the next time you’re at the drugstore.

 “Make sure you are taking a prenatal vitamin with plenty of folic acid in it,” Dr. Minkin says.
 “We know that women who conceive while they are taking folic acid substantially reduce their chance of having a baby with a neural tube defect.”